adminteractive/drupalstack/README.md

     $ ./bin/start-services.sh
     ```

+## How to use Blackfire to profile your website?

+To use Blackfire PHP extension to profile your site, simply visit
+https://blackfire.io/account page and copy you personal server credentials
+`Server ID` and `Server Token` to the `.env` file.
+In that file initialize
+the variables `BLACKFIRE_SERVER_ID` and `BLACKFIRE_SERVER_TOKEN` accordingly.
+After that restart your porject services.

+Once you have you environment properly integrated with the Blackfire service,
+read more from here https://blackfire.io/docs/introduction about how to start
+using it in practice.

 ## Configuring the host machine

 The only dependencies for your host machine are Docker and Docker Compose.